bylexus/pcms/README.md

   * `reload` to signal a reload to a running process
   * `build` to build a static build of the web page
   * help for all commands
+* include documentation as built-in site
+* include template site for generating a starter project
+* create a docker image with PCMS on-board

 ### Migrating from pcms V1 (nodejs) to V2 (Golang)